I am a researcher in the Diana project-team (previously Planète) at INRIA, Sophia Antipolis, France.

 - I am involved in the following projects:

 - UHD_on_5G associated team with NICT on designing SDN-based high quality video streaming over 5G networks,

 - DrIVE associated team with UNICAMP, Ericsson Research and UCSC on designing ITS through programmable networks.

 - FIT-R2Lab is a Wi-Fi mesh testbed infrastructure in an anechoic chamber suitable for reproducible wireless networking experimentation.
 This testbed is funded by the ANR FIT (Future Internet of Things) project developing an open large-scale testing infrastructure for systems and applications on wireless and sensor communications.

-- Giuseppe Di Lena, on building resilient NFV/SDN environments (co-supervised with Lac Chidung and Frédéric Giroire)
+- Giuseppe Di Lena, on resilient NFV/SDN environments (co-supervised with Chidung Lac (Orange) and Frédéric Giroire)

-- Ghada Moualla, on designing SDN/NFV fault management mechanisms (co-supervised with Damien Saucez)
+- Ghada Moualla, on SDN/NFV fault management mechanisms (co-supervised with Damien Saucez)